babraham123/homelab/guides/vm_host_setup.md

 # Host setup for Debian VMs running containers
+Initial setup for the primary VM host, PVE1.
+Handles the self signed CA and other certificates, secrets management, notifications and VM management services (these can also run on PVE2).

 - Make sure that Proxmox setup has been completed, see [proxmox_setup.md](./proxmox_setup.md)
 - Create the secsvcs (on pve1) and websvcs (on pve2) VMs with the desired resources and devices attached. secsvcs holds a select group of services that have higher security and uptime requirements. websvcs runs the rest of the web apps on a beefier machine.
 All services are containerized.